PUT-PTM/STpovDisplay/readMe.md

 Future improvements - We want to create webpage to upload created table to NodeMCUv2.

-License - MIT
+License - MITt

-Credits - Not yet.
+Credits - Maciej Jaśkiewicz, Krystian Minta

 The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.